The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in New York, US

 Offers Telehealth

-Sonali Narain is a Rheumatologist in Great Neck, New York.
+Sonali Narain is a Rheumatologist practicing medicine in Great Neck, New York.
 Dr. Narain is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-Her top areas of expertise are Eosinophilic Granulomatosis with Polyangiitis (EGPA, Churg-Strauss Syndrome), Systemic Lupus Erythematosus (SLE), Myositis, and Lupus Nephritis.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Eosinophilic Granulomatosis with Polyangiitis (EGPA, Churg-Strauss Syndrome), Systemic Lupus Erythematosus (SLE), Myositis, and Lupus Nephritis.
+Dr. Narain is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine/Rheumatology.

 Experienced in Light Chain Deposition Disease (LCDD)